 Accounting for 15% of the overall score, our Fitness Impact metric judged the workout tracking and health monitoring abilities of each watch.
 We tested the accuracy of the heart rate monitor, step counter, and stair tracker, as well as judged the number of different workouts and activities that can be tracked.
 The Apple Watch Series 3 again scored near the top of the pack, earning a 7 out of 10.
-However, it did fail to claim the top spot, with its fitness tracking abilities eclipsed by the Samsung Gear S3, Huawei Watch 2, and the Samsung Gear Sport, as shown in the chart below.
+However, it did fail to claim the top spot, with its fitness tracking abilities eclipsed by the Samsung Gear S3, Huawei Watch 2, and the Samsung Gear Sport.

 We found the step counter on the Series 3 to be quite accurate, only varying from our manual count by a little over 1%, or 24 steps over a mile walk.
 We also found the heart rate monitor to be similarly accurate, matching up closely with the chest strap monitor that we compared it against.
 The heart rate on the Series 3 never varied from the chest strap by more than 5 bpm or so.